 This January, the Common Law Section is welcoming an extraordinary group of visiting professors from within the community and around the world to take part in the law school’s annual January Term tradition.
-Students and professors alike will have the opportunity to explore timely topics like cannabis law, engage with international perspectives on subjects like the regulation of new technologies, and learn from an impressive roster of experts offering the latest insight on legal issues in fields ranging from military criminal law to sports law.
+Students and professors alike will have the opportunity to explore timely topics like sports law, engage with international perspectives and learn from an impressive roster of experts offering the latest insight on legal issues.

 Established in 2004, the Common Law Section’s intensive three-week-long January Term allows students to enroll in just a single course for the duration of the session.
 Each course provides a rigorous experience requiring broader reading, more intense work, and greater individual initiative.

 The January Term’s three-week schedule allows visiting professors and those who would not otherwise be able to teach a traditional semester to share their areas of expertise with students.
-This year, the roster of international visiting professors includes the 2019 Soloway Visiting Professor, Michael Ewing-Chow, from the National University of Singapore, whose visit is sponsored by the Hyman Soloway Chair in Business and Trade Law.
-Professor Ewing-Chow will teach a course on “International Economic Law and the Regulation of New Technologies” (CML4108JA).
-Additionally, he will deliver the annual Hyman Soloway Lecture, entitled “Trade Wars: Does WTO law matter?”, on the evening of January 14.
+This year, the roster of international visiting professors includes Visiting Professor, Georgina Heydon from RMIT University (Australia).
+As a forensic linguist, Prof Heydon provides expert evidence on police interviewing tactics, threat identification, and authorship.

 While upper-year students explore the above options and more, first-year students spend January Term engaging in an intensive three-week study of dispute resolution, with the assistance of many experienced professionals from the community who volunteer their time and expertise.
 Through interactive teaching and role-playing, first-year students learn the practical skills of interviewing, negotiation, mediation, and arbitration, as well as professional ethics.